 Rank: Advanced Member

 Groups: Registered

-Location: Bamboo Nth Qld
+Joined: 3/06/2021(UTC) Posts: 163 Location: Bamboo Nth Qld

-Was thanked: 196 time(s) in 127 post(s)
+Thanks: 1 times Was thanked: 200 time(s) in 128 post(s)

-We long ago gave up on lychees and such like, too high, too many predators.
+Originally Posted by: Dormant Hiya GT, good question. lol We long ago gave up on lychees and such like, too high, too many predators.
 But this pulasan, because it was along the boundary, we let grow, and it sure did.
 It flowers at times but I can't recall a crop.
 Heck, I'm not even sure it's a pulasan though it does have lighter leaves, yet a stalk of flowers similarly, so not a lychee., I got it when the Rare Fruit Council was active in Mossman long years ago.
 Was painful to have partner chainsaw while carrying some flowers but figgered it might come back with renewed vigour.
 So I guess that's no answer to you at all!.

 Yeh I don’t bother with lychee they are too inconsistent on coast we don’t get enough reliable chill hours and then if it rains at the wrong time they fail.
+I have 2 pulasan trees hopefully they cross pollinate.
+I keep everything pruned don’t let anything get too high or it’s a waste of time birds and bats get everything.
+Rambutan are probably the most reliable on the coast. |

-thanks 1 user thanked Gone tropo for this useful post.
+1 user thanked Gone tropo for this useful post.

+Rank: Advanced Member